-The administrative penalty resulted from a breach of Rule 3-102 of the Law Society Rules, which require a lawyer to verify the identity of the client at the time of providing legal services in respect of a financial transaction.
+The administrative penalty resulted from a breach of Rule 3-102 of the Law Society Rules, which requires a lawyer to verify the identity of the client at the time of providing legal services in respect of a financial transaction.

-In this case, the lawyer represented an organizational client in a conveyancing matter which involved the movement of funds to and from the client in and out of the lawyer's trust account. individual clients in a number of matters involving financial transactions.
+In this case, the lawyer represented an organizational client in a conveyancing matter which involved the movement of funds to and from the client in and out of the lawyer's trust account.
 The lawyer received instructions in this matter from two individuals, for whom the lawyer did not obtain verification documents prior to the financial transactions.
 While the instructing individuals met with other lawyers in their area as part of the conveyancing matter, there was no agent agreement in place for the purposes of client identification and verification.